barbarajkeiser-MarsLoop/Toolkit/README.md

 - **Symbiotic play:** Resonance Engine in VR?
 MindCradle as interactive safe space?
 Explore with xAI/game studios
 - **Radical accessibility:** Voice-only mode for when typing is too much, visual-only for when words blur

 ---

-## Collective Pulse: Voting Intelligence 🌌🛡️🪞

-> What happens when many scattered lights decide to breathe together?
-> When truth-telling meets wonder-keeping in collective rhythm?
-> When the lighthouse network learns to pulse as one resonant field?

----